skills/communicate-using-markdown/README.md

 GitHub Actions went ahead and made a branch and a pull request for you.
 So you'll need to add to the file we've created in the branch and we will check your work as you work through this course!

-1. Return to your pull request
+1. Return to your pull request.
 1. Use Markdown to create a task list of todo items.
 Here is an example:
    ```
-   - [ ] Turn on GitHub Pages
+   - [ ] Turn on GitHub Pages.
-   - [ ] Outline my portfolio
+   - [ ] Outline my portfolio.
-   - [ ] Introduce myself to the world
+   - [ ] Introduce myself to the world.
    ```
    Remember, a task list starts with the syntax `- [ ] ` and then the task list item.
 The formatting is specific!
-1. Use the **Preview** tab to check your markdown formatting
+1. Use the **Preview** tab to check your markdown formatting.
-1. Commit the changes to the file
+1. Commit the changes to the file.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>